ofmla/devito-wiki/Using-Intel-Advisor-with-Devito.md

 Like to produce a snapshot, `cd` into the Advisor project's main directory.
 Raw data is prepared in the form of a "report".
 To generate a report run the following command:

 ```
-advixe-cl --report=survey --format=csv --report-output=./report.csv -- python benchmarks/user/benchmark.py run -P acoustic -so 4 --tn 100 --autotune off
+advixe-cl --report survey --format csv --report-output ./report.csv -- python benchmarks/user/benchmark.py run -P acoustic -so 4 --tn 100 --autotune off
 ```

-In this command, `--report=survey` specifies that a report has to be created using the Survey data, roofline data can be reported by changing `survey` to `roofline`.
-The tag `--format=csv` specifies that the format of the file is `csv` (can be modified to `text`).
-Finally, `--report-output=./report.csv` specifies the location and the report file to be created.
+In this command, `--report survey` specifies that a report has to be created using the Survey data, roofline data can be reported by changing `survey` to `roofline`.
+The tag `--format csv` specifies that the format of the file is `csv` (can be modified to `text`).
+Finally, `--report-output ./report.csv` specifies the location and the report file to be created.
 As before, `-- python benchmarks/...` refers to the script on which the report is being created.
 Once the report file has been created, it can be exported by itself.